Skip to main content

 State of Facebook Group Posting 2026

-Safe-volume benchmarks, automation adoption, and engagement baselines — aggregated from 8,400+ active users and published industry benchmarks.
+Safe-volume benchmarks, automation adoption, and engagement baselines — based on published industry benchmarks and operational guidance.

 Published Updated · MultiGroupPoster Research